fourmolu/fourmolu/changelog.d/respectful-module-where.md

-When `--respectful` is enabled, the `where` keyword in the `module` header will be on the same line as or the line after the export list, depending on what the user initially put. ([#167](https://github.com/fourmolu/fourmolu/issues/167))
+When `--respectful` is enabled, a `where` keyword on the line after the export list will not be moved up to the end of the previous line. ([#167](https://github.com/fourmolu/fourmolu/issues/167))